GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/3_modifying_a_gromacs_experiment.rst

 While these variables contain ``Suggested Values`` some other variable definitions can take any value you want.
 As a result, they might not provide anything other than a default value.
-While the default value is expected to function properly, you as the user can override their definition within the ``ramble.yaml`` if your experiments would benefit from it.
+While the default value is expected to function properly, you are allowed to override their definition within the ``ramble.yaml`` if your experiments would benefit from it.
 However, be aware that this also has the potential to change the behavior of your experiments and is considered an advanced action.